-Assignments: Create an Assignment Submission Folder with TurnItIn Integration
+Assignments: Create an Assignment Submission Folder (and Enable TurnItIn Integration)

 Assignments is a management tool used for student submission of assignments (eg. papers, etc.).
 It allows students to attach and submit assignments, such as Word or PDF documents, directly to TCU Online, eliminating the need to collect hard-copy or email versions.
 As faculty, you will have ongoing access to all submitted items, so you have a nice archive of student work, in case you need to consult it later (questions about grading, reference letters, etc.).
 Electronic submission of student papers also allows you to use TurnItIn to assist you in plagiarism detection and teaching students about proper citations.

-Create a New Assignment Submission Folder with TurnItIn Integration
+Create a New Assignment Submission Folder (and Enable TurnItIn)

 - Within your TCU Online course shell, select Activities on the Navigation Bar then select Assignments.